JeremyWu917/Jeremy.OA/README.md

 - Log4Net

 More infomation will be found once you start clone and further study, so, go and get it.
-BTW, please feel free to submit a Issue or Comment when get confused about this project.
+BTW, please feel free to submit a Issue or Comment when you get confused about this project.

 Respect.
 Thanks